Clackamas Communty College: Computer Workshops

 What is the average amount of time to spend per course?

 Although this varies greatly from student to student, you should expect to spend at least 12 hours working on the materials and assessments.
 If you attend one two-hour session per week or spend 2 hours per week on your home or office computer, you will need about 6 weeks.
 The upper level classes can take longer due to the more difficult concepts.
+It is your responsible to plan your work so that you have completed the course by the last day of the term.
+If you need additional time, you must contact your instructor prior to the end of the term, requesting an incomplete.
+Otherwise, you will receive a No Pass for the course.

 How can I best learn the material?